Amapá: Geography

 The State of Amapá possesses the lowest rate of loss of its original vegetation for any Brazilian state, estimated at only 2%.
 Most of the Amapá territory is covered with rainforest, while the remaining areas are covered with savannah and plains.
 On the Amapá coast, almost intact beaches mix with swamps, creating the largest representation of this biome in Brazil.
-This mixture of salt and fresh water is perfect for the food chain reproduction for several animal species.
+This mixture of salt and fresh water is perfect for the food chain reproduction of several animal species.
 Pollution, however, is now a chronic problem in the state of Amapá.
 Mercury, which is used in the extraction of gold, is widely found in water sources and sewage systems in the population centers of Amapá.

 Nature

 To protect the natural resources of the state, there are, as of 2016, 12 protected areas and five indigenous territories covering 10,476,117 ha, or 72% of the state.
-The Amapá Biodiversity Corridor has been established in 2003 to provide integrated management for conservation area.
-The most important protected areas are the Tumucumaque Mountains National Park located in west of the state, and the Cabo Orange National Park located near the coast.
+The Amapá Biodiversity Corridor has been established in 2003 to provide integrated management for the conservation area.
+The most important protected areas are the Tumucumaque Mountains National Park located in the west of the state, and the Cabo Orange National Park located near the coast.
 The Tumucumaque Mountains National Park is the world's largest tropical forest national park.
 The Cabo Orange National Park contains flooded grasslands and mangrove forests which are important fish nurseries.